tamedevelopers/database/README.md

 ## Database Connection

+### Direct DB Connection
-**Direct Connection** — When initializing the class
+- When initializing the class
     - Pass and array to the DB class on initialization
 ```
 $db = new DB([
     'DB_USERNAME' => '',